 German Adjective Declension

 Declining adjectives is one of the most challenging parts of German.
-Most students taking up German courses or private lessons with us struggle with that aspect of the language, even intermediate and advance learners.
-How adjectives are being declined is depended on the article that precedes the adjective.
-There are three ways of declining adjectives: […]
+Most students taking German courses or private lessons with us struggle with that aspect of the language, even intermediate and advanced learners.
+Adjectival declension is dependent on the article that precedes the adjective.
+There are three ways of declining adjectives: with a definite article, […]

 ‘Present Perfect Continues’ in German

-During many years of teaching German to English speakers, I found that many students tend to struggle with the same aspects of German due to the different structures of English.
+During many years of teaching German to English speakers, I found that many students struggle with the same aspects of German due to the different structures of English.
 This blog post serves to highlight recurring problems to help learners of German to overcome these challenges.
-For example, I was teaching a regular student […]
+For example, yesterday, I was teaching a regular student in […]

-I am often asked during my lessons how German as we speak it today came about.
-The modern German language, or standard German, which we know today has evolved over a period of centuries just as English has developed from Old English through Middle English to the tongue we speak today.
-Old High German probably […]
+During my German lessons, students often ask how the German language as we speak it today came about.
+The modern German language, or standard German, which we know today, has evolved over centuries just as English has developed from Old English through Middle English to the tongue we speak today.
+Old High German probably became […]

 German Business Partners

 Germans are proud of ”made in Germany” as a synonym for quality and reliability.
-In business meetings, Germans are rather formal, detail-oriented and direct.
+In business meetings, Germans are relatively formal, detail-oriented and direct.
 They tend to say exactly what they want and mean.
-They are decision making and problem solving oriented, although these processes can take quite some time to complete, especially considering the […]
+They are decision-making and problem-solving oriented, although these processes can take quite some time to complete, especially considering some German companies’ […]

 Business etiquette in Germany

 I often get asked during German lessons what the proper business etiquette in Germany is.
-Here is a little synopsis about meeting German business partners for the first time: When meeting with business partners for the first time in person, make sure you are on time, dressed appropriately and armed with ample business cards.
-Your business […]
+Here is a little synopsis about meeting German business partners for the first time: When meeting with business partners for the first time, ensure you are on time, dressed appropriately and armed with ample business cards.
+Your business partner will probably […]

 You know more German than you think